pr0crustes/PDFToolHelper/README.md

 Examples:
 "1_4" will result in [1, 2, 3, 4].
 "10_15" will result in [10, 11, 12, 13, 14, 15].
-"_6" or "3_" will result in an exception.
+"_6" or "3_" will result in an undefined behavior.

 ##### PLUS ('+')
 A plus represents an addition of the number that follows it.